swiftlang/swift-evolution/proposals/nnnn-access-level-on-imports.md

 public func publicFunc() -> DatabaseAdapter.Entry {...} // error: function cannot be declared public because its result uses an internal type
 ```

-Additionally, this proposal uses the access-level declared on each import statements in all sources files composing a module to determine how module dependencies behave.
+Additionally, this proposal uses the access level declared on each import statement in all source files composing a module to determine how module dependencies behave.
-To balance source compatibility and best practices, the proposed default import has an implicit access-level of public in Swift 5 and of internal in Swift 6 mode.
+To balance source compatibility and best practices, the proposed default import has an implicit access level of public in Swift 5 and of internal in Swift 6 mode.

 ## Detailed design